A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-Biochemistry is based on a few basic concepts, including:
+Biochemistry is founded on several basic concepts:

 • Kinetics: The study of the rates of chemical reactions.